 Industrial production in Thailand unexpectedly declined by 2.11 percent year-on-year in May 2022, missing market consensus of a 1.5 percent growth and following a downwardly revised 0.03 percent drop in the prior month.
 This was the second straight month of fall in industrial output amid COVID-19 disruptions and global supply chain issues, with production mainly falling for cars, hard disk drives, and plastic pellets.
 For this year, the government expects industrial output to rise between 4 to 5 percent.
 In 2021, the country's industrial production increased by 5.93 percent, exceeding the government’s target of 5.2 percent. source: Office of Industrial Economics, Thailand

 Industrial Production in Thailand averaged 6.05 percent from 1988 until 2022, reaching an all time high of 59.60 percent in November of 2012 and a record low of -32 percent in November of 2011.
 This page provides the latest reported value for - Thailand Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Thailand Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Industrial Production in Thailand is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Thailand to stand at 3.20 in 12 months time.
-In the long-term, the Thailand Industrial Production is projected to trend around 3.10 percent in 2020, according to our econometric models.
+Industrial Production in Thailand is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Thailand Industrial Production is projected to trend around 3.50 percent in 2023, according to our econometric models.